sbj3/django_insurance/django_lesson_takeaways.md

 github -f force pushes changes into the repostiroy it takes your changes and does not merge anything it clobbers what isup there.

+you can use git diff by creating a new repostitory, setting up a new django project and using git diff to cross evaluate the first repostiory from the second.

+and git winmerge extension